Mr. Money with the Vibe

 Mr. Money with the Vibe is the debut studio album by Nigerian singer Asake, following his signing with YBNL Nation in February 2022.
 It was released on 7 September 2022 through Empire Distribution.
-The album comprises 12 tracks, which were all produced by Magicsticks.
+The album comprises 12 tracks, which were all produced by Magicsticks and plugged by Olaitan.
 The album features two guest appearances from Russ and Burna Boy.
 Two other tracks which have been previously released as singles from the album are "Peace Be Unto You (PBUY)" and "Terminator" which were released in June 2022 and August 2022 respectively.
-This album release is a follow up to his extended play Ololade Asake which was released in February 2022 immediately after being signed by Olamide to YBNL.
-Following the album's release, it peaked at number 66 on the Bilboard 200 chart in September 2022.
+This album release is a follow-up to his extended play Ololade Asake which was released in February 2022 immediately after being signed by Olamide to YBNL.
+Following the album's release, it peaked at number 66 on the Billboard 200 chart in September 2022.

 Background

-Prior to the release of this studio album, Asake had been quite active in the Nigerian music industry for sometime, having released singles like "Body", "Yan Yan", "Don't Hype Me", "My Lady", and "Mr Money" among other singles.
+Prior to the release of this studio album, Asake had been quite active in the Nigerian music industry for some time, having released singles like "Body", "Yan Yan", "Don't Hype Me", "My Lady", and "Mr Money" among other singles.
 But he broke into prominence when Olamide, who he credits as having a pivotal role in his success and also the owner of YBNL Nation, got exposed to the artiste and recorded a verse on Asake's "Omo Ope" which was an unreleased track as at the time.
 Not long after, Asake got signed under YBNL which comes with a distribution partnership with Empire and the song was released to the public 19 January 2022.
-As a follow up to the released single, he consequently released an Extended Play titled "Ololade Asake" on 17 February 2022 with four tracks; "Baba God", "Trabaye", "Sungba" and the already released "Omo Ope".
+As a follow-up to the released single, he consequently released an Extended Play titled "Ololade Asake" on 17 February 2022 with four tracks; "Baba God", "Trabaye", "Sungba" and the already released "Omo Ope", All songs and video was plugged by Olaitan.
 The songwriter has been on an unprecedented run in 2022.
 Aside from the previously mentioned tracks, Asake also released another track titled "Palazzo" with DJ Spinall, which had listeners from all around the world as well as featuring on the track "Bandana" from his label mate Fireboy's album Playboy.